Make-School-Courses/DevOps-Security/01-intro/README.md

   - Research famous historical hack and write blog post
     - Post to Medium or your own blog
     - At least 5 to 10 min read
+    - Must include:
-    - Must include the type of hack: trojan horse, denial of service etc.
+      - type of hack: trojan horse, denial of service etc.
-    Discuss the AAA and CIA security models and how can your chosen hack be described with these models?
+      - Identify and discuss the hack interms of the security models CIA/AAA

 ## Resources
   Some reading about Botnets and honeypots ...